 Interior designers face many challenges when it comes to managing the endless financial and operational variables that exist on a project.
 From client receivables and vendor payables, to the status and production of purchase orders, and to meeting tight client deadlines – among others — it is quite an undertaking to run a successful interior [...]Continue Reading →

-In early 2010, a survey of American executives performed by Accenture illustrated the growing trend of outsourcing of “non-core” business functions across all major industries.
+A recent survey of American executives performed by Accenture illustrated the growing trend of outsourcing of “non-core” business functions across all major industries.
 Outsourcing is rapidly becoming a new business “norm” because it offers significant efficiencies, cost savings and other competitive advantages.

 DesignerAdvantage, Inc. has been managing the bookkeeping and back office operations of interior design businesses throughout the country for over ten years.
 Over that time, we have proven — with our existing customers — that an interior design business with annual gross revenues in excess of $400,000 should be achieving a net profit equal [...]Continue Reading →